Transferring to HSBC MPF

 - For avoidance of doubt, transfer of accrued benefits derived from a TVC account to the TVC account in another Registered Scheme is not considered as new TVCs, and hence will not be eligible for claiming further tax deductions.
 However, the trustee of the original scheme from which you transfer shall issue you a statement to summarise the TVCs that you have paid towards that scheme, with which you may use for claiming the corresponding tax deduction.

-- Transfer of TVC accrued benefits to another TVC account of your in HSBC MPF will also be subject to the same preservation and withdrawal restrictions applicable to mandatory contributions in the MPF regulations.
+- Transfer of TVC accrued benefits to another TVC account of yours in HSBC MPF will also be subject to the same preservation and withdrawal restrictions applicable to mandatory contributions in the MPF regulations.

 Tax Deductible Voluntary Contributions Account Transfer Form